ssfsx17/ffpnp/Jobs/Thief.md

 ### Thievery Tech T1

-Steal Gil - Attempt to steal Level * 10 gil.
+Steal Gil (single) - Attempt to steal Level * 10 gil.
 Opposed by the target's Evasion.

 ### Thievery Tech T2

+Leg Sweep (2 AP) (single) - Attempt to cause Stun status (1), using Accuracy and opposed by Evasion.

-Steal Item - Attempt to steal a usable item.
+Steal Item (single) - Attempt to steal a usable item.
 Opposed by the target's Evasion.

 ### Thievery Tech T3

-Steal Equipment - Attempt to steal a piece of equipment.
+Steal Equipment (single) - Attempt to steal a piece of equipment.
 Opposed by the target's Evasion.

 ### Thievery Tech T4

-Steal Heart - Causes Charm status (2).
+Steal Heart (single) - Causes Charm status (2).
 Opposed by the target's Evasion.

+Trick Attack (2 AP) (single) - Attack, and do double damage if the target has Stun or Addle statuses.

 ### Thievery Tech T5

+Goad (10 AP) (single) - Give a different party member 5 AP.

-Mug Gil (2 AP) - Attack and attempt to steal Level * 20 gil.
+Mug Gil (2 AP) (single) - Attack and attempt to steal Level * 20 gil.

 ### Thievery Tech T6

-Mug Item (2 AP) - Attack and attempt to steal a usable item.
+Mug Item (2 AP) (single) - Attack and attempt to steal a usable item.

 ### Thievery Tech T7

-Mug Equipment (2 AP) - Attack and attempt to steal a piece of equipment.
+Mug Equipment (2 AP) (single) - Attack and attempt to steal a piece of equipment.

 ### Thievery Tech T8

-Mug Heart (2 AP) - Attack and attempt to cause Charm status (4).
+Mug Heart (2 AP) (single) - Attack and attempt to cause Charm status (4).

 ### Thievery Tech T9

-Godspeed Strike (2 AP) - Attack that ignores Evasion.
+Godspeed Strike (2 AP) (single) - Attack that ignores Evasion.

 ### Thievery Tech T10

-Raid (20 AP) - Give each party member 5 AP, except for yourself.
+Raid (20 AP) (multi) - Give each party member 5 AP, except for yourself.

 Shake Down (10 AP) (multi) - Mug Item against all enemies.